bharadwaj9674/Human-Resource-Management-System/README.md

 ## Features

-1.Applying for the company - A person can apply for the company 2.Recuitment - Manager will call the applicants in an order in which they applied 3.To-Do list - Director and manager can give tasks to the employees.
+1. Applying for the company - A person can apply for the company
+2. Recuitment - Manager will call the applicants in an order in which they applied
+3. To-Do list - Director and manager can give tasks to the employees.
-4.Announcements - Director can give announcements to his sub-ordinates.
+4. Announcements - Director can give announcements to his sub-ordinates.
-5.Salary - Director can give salary to manager and manager can give salary to employee, it works as a hierarchical system.
+5. Salary - Director can give salary to manager and manager can give salary to employee, it works as a hierarchical system.
-6.Contact List - Manager can view the mobile numbers of the employees.
+6. Contact List - Manager can view the mobile numbers of the employees.